ethereum/EIPs/EIPS/eip-draft-app-keys.md

 This method allows to enable app keys (getting user permission to use and allow him to select the persona she would like to use).

 [TBD] Could return the account public key from the HD path before `the app's custom subPath`.
 Hence from this app's root account, one could derive all non hardened childs public keys of the app's keys.

 [TBD] where `options` is a javascript object containing the permissions requested for these app keys.
-Options could also include a challenge to be signed by the app's root account (would serve as authentication of the users from the app's perspective)
+Options could also include a challenge to be signed by the app's root account (would serve as authentication of the users from the app's perspective).
+The signature should then be also returned.

+Options should also include a parameter for the application to indicate which name should be used to compute the domain's HD path.
+That's required for applications that are loaded through ENS.
+They could be authenticated either through ENS or through DNS.
+These applications may like to use the DNS name even when they are resolved through ENS. (e.g. an application that just upgraded to ENS may like to continue using DNS paths to be retro-compatible for its former users).

 Uses the persona selected by the user (not known nor controllable by application).